yalidu/yalidu.github.io/_pages/about.md

 Yali Du is an Assistant Professor (UK Lecturer) at [King's College London](https://www.kcl.ac.uk/).
 She leads the [Cooperative AI Lab](https://coopai.kcl.ac.uk/).
 Her research aims to enable machines to exhibit cooperative and trustworthy behavior in intelligent decision-making tasks.
 Her work focuses on reinforcement learning and multi-agent cooperation, with topics such as generalization, zero-shot coordination, evaluation of human and AI players, and social agency (e.g., human-involved learning, safety, and ethics).
 She was chosen for the AAAI New Faculty Highlights recipients (2023), Rising Star in AI (KAUST 2023).
 She has given tutorials on cooperative multi-agent learning at ACML 2022 and AAAI 2023.
 She serves as the editors Journal of AAMAS and Associate Editor for IEEE Transactions on AI.
-She was a part of the organizing committee for AAMAS 2023, and served as Senior PC for AAAI.
+She was a part of the organizing committee for AAMAS 2023.
 Her research is also supported by the Engineering and Physical Sciences Research Council (UKRI-EPSRC).

 [Join Us](#join-us)\